martenlienen/hash_builder/README.md

 end
 ```

-There is yet another problem however.
+But is yet another problem.
 If you tried to set the hash key
 `email`, you would receive an error because the line `email email`
 would actually expand to `user.email(user.email)` if `user` is the
 user object, because `user` responds to `email`.
 At the moment I don't